 To better follow along with this guide, I’ve included as much data on space heater types, power usage, and electricity cost as possible.
 The data will give you clear information on how a space heater impacts your electricity bill.

-To find out how much a space heater will cost to run, you will:
+To find out how much a space heater will cost to run, we will:

-- Take a look at a table of 21 different space heaters of different types and different wattages.
+- Check 21 different space heaters of different types and different wattages.
 I’ve already calculated the costs for them.

 - Learn how to calculate custom electricity costs yourself (with a simple and straightforward formula)